DhanarajaN/LWC_Examples/README.md

 7. Deploy the code.
 8. Work on changes.
 9. Retrieve the code from org if required.
 10. Commit the changes after verifying the files and changes.
+(In Admin profile, remove <user premissions>, keep only object, apex, field, layout permissions)
 11. Push the changes to your forked repo.
 12. Create a PR from fork repo to original.